Jengamon/bevy_gearbox/DOCS.md

 We'll derive a boolean parameter from `Hitpoints` and let an Always edge transition when that parameter matches a condition.

-1) Define a marker type and bind it to your source component so the parameter can be synced automatically:
+1) Define a marker type and bind it to your source component so the parameter can be synced automatically.
+Add the attribute to auto-register guards and sync:

 ```rust
 #[derive(Clone, Component)]